ufs-community/uwtools/docs/sections/user_guide/cli/tools/fs.rst

 **HPSS Mass Store Sources**

-An HPSS ``hsi://`` URL can be used as a source path when copying to the local filesysem:
+An HPSS ``hsi://`` URL can be used as a source path when copying to the local filesystem:

 ..
    NB: The .txt below is not a .cmd and so will not be automatically executed to update the static